anaghakmt/anaghakmt/README.md

-## Hi, my name is Anagha Kamat and I am a computer science student at North Carolina State University 👋
+## Hi, my name is Anagha Kamat and I a computer science student👋

 ## Class Projects